wclin2/Employee-Attrition-Analysis/README.md

 ## Why is this imporatnt?

-> **"You take away our top 20 emplyees and we becomde a mediocre company"**  -Bill Gates
+> **"You take away our top 20 emplyees and we becomde a mediocre company"**  - Bill Gates

 Employee turnover is a huge problem becasue employee is organizations' most valualbe resources.
 That's begin with the employee value overtime.